 On August 19, 2021, Dr. Krauss initiated legal action in the Chancery Court of Delaware against the Company.
 The original Complaint sought expedited relief and made the following two claims: (1) it alleged that the Company is obligated to advance expenses including, attorney's fees, to Dr. Krauss for the costs of defending against the SEC and certain Subpoenas served by the SEC on Dr. Krauss; and (2) it alleged that the Company is also required to reimburse Dr. Krauss for the costs of bringing this lawsuit against the Company.
-On or about September 3, 2021, Dr. Krauss filed an Amended and Supplemental Complaint (the "Amended Complaint") in this action, which added the further claims that Dr. Krauss is also allegedly entitled to advancement by the Company of her expenses, including attorney's fees, for the costs of defending against the Third-Party Complaint in the Tyche action referenced below, and the costs of defending against the Company's own Complaint against Dr. Krauss as described above.
-On or about September 23, 2021, the Company filed its Answer to the Amended Complaint in which the Company denied each of Dr. Krauss' claims and further raised numerous affirmative defenses with respect thereto.
+On or about September 3, 2021, Dr. Krauss filed an Amended and Supplemental Complaint (the "Amended Complaint") in this action, which added the further claims that Dr. Krauss is also allegedly entitled to advancement by the Company of her expenses, including attorney's fees, for the costs of defending against the Third-Party Complaint in the Tyche action referenced below, and the costs of defending against the Company denied each of Dr. Krauss' claims and further raised numerous affirmative defenses with respect thereto.

 On November 15, 2021, Dr. Krauss filed a Motion for Summary Adjudication as to certain of the issues in the case, which was opposed by the Company.
 A hearing on such Motion was held on December 7, 2021, and, on March 7, 2022, the Court issued a decision in the matter denying the Motion for Summary Adjudication in part and granting it in part.
 The Court then issued an Order implementing such a decision on March 29, 2022.
 The parties are now engaging in proceedings set forth in that implementing Order.
 The Court granted Dr. Krauss's request for advancement of certain legal fees and the Company was required to pay a portion of those fees while it objects to the remaining portion of the fees.
-These legal fees have been accrued on the Company's balance sheet as of March 31, 2022 (see Note 11 - Subsequent Events for more details).
+These legal fees have been accrued on the Company's balance sheet as of June 30, 2022.
 Notwithstanding any requirement by the Court for the Company to advance attorneys' fees to Dr. Krauss, no adjudication has yet been made as to whether Dr. Krauss will ultimately be entitled to permanently retain such advancements.
 The Company is seeking payment for a substantial portion of such amounts from its director and officers' insurance policy, of which no assurance can be provided that the directors and officers insurance policy will cover such amounts.
+See "Declaratory Relief Action Against the Company by AmTrust International" below.